-- Samuel Patten (2018)—Mr. Patten was sentenced to three years of probation, 500 hours of community service, and a fine of $5,000.
-Mr. Patten was a partner in a consultancy that performed political consulting services in Ukraine and in the United States.
+- Samuel Patten (2018)—Mr. Patten was a partner in a consultancy that performed political consulting services in Ukraine and in the United States.
 The consultancy received over $1,000,000 from the Opposition Bloc and other Ukrainian interests.
 Mr. Patten acknowledged setting up and drafting talking points for meetings between foreign individuals and Members of Congress, as well as drafting op-ed articles on behalf of a Ukrainian oligarch targeted at U.S. press.
 The plea documentation made note that Mr. Patten knew he was required to register under FARA because he did so for another client and because he had failed to register after initially asked the Ukrainian oligarch whether the representation should be registered under FARA.
-Mr. Patten has not yet been sentenced.
+Mr. Patten was sentenced to three years of probation, 500 hours of community service, and a fine of $5,000.

 - Richard Gates (2018)—Mr. Gates, a U.S. national, pleaded guilty in 2018 to making false statements to the FBI and to a charge of conspiracy against the United States in violation of 18 U.S.C. § 371, which included a conspiracy to willfully violate FARA and make false statements on FARA filings.
 Mr. Gates was a colleague of Paul Manafort, whose case is described below.
 Mr. Gates did not initially register under FARA for his work within the United States as an agent of the Ukrainian Government and the Ukrainian Party of Regions, which was associated with former Ukrainian President Victor Yanukovych.
 He and his public relations firm did, however, file a late registration in 2017 at the direction of the Department of Justice’s FARA Registration Unit.
 Mr. Gates was sentenced to 45 days in jail and three years of probation, in recognition of his role as a cooperating witness in other cases.

 - Nisar Chaudhry (2018)—Mr. Chaudhry, a Pakistani national and U.S. permanent resident, pleaded guilty in 2018 for willfully failing to file a FARA registration statement.
 He represented himself to be the President of the “Pakistan American League,” which was an unincorporated entity of his own creation that was ostensibly engaged in activities “solely educational in nature and executed for the benign purpose of encouraging better relations between the United States and Pakistan.”
 According to his plea, Mr. Chauhdry engaged in “political activities” as an agent of the Pakistan Government from 2012 to 2018 by organizing roundtable discussions with U.S. officials and press conferences with American press outlets for visiting Pakistani government officials, obtaining in-depth information about U.S. policies toward Pakistan, and neutralizing unfavorable views of Pakistan held by U.S. persons.
 Mr. Chaudhry routinely interacted with the Pakistan Government and its U.S. Embassy, with the “consideration” for his activities taking the form of invitations to events, meetings with high-level Pakistani officials, assistance with procuring public jobs for relatives, assistance with securing Pakistani visas for associates, reimbursement for expenses, and the use of diplomatic channels to mail personal items.
 Mr. Chaudhry sentence is unknown because it took place during a sealed proceeding, but federal prosecutors agreed as part of his plea deal to recommend five years of probation and just six months of home detention.